quarkusio/quarkus/README.md

 Shamrock has the concept of 'application classes'.
 These are classes that should be indexed via jandex, and acted on via deployment processors.

-By default only the classes in the current application are indexed, however it is possible to include additional classes.
+By default only the classes in the current application are indexed, however it is possible to include additional classes by pre-indexing with the Jandex maven plugin.

-Note that at the moment loading pre-computed indexes is not supported, and likely is out of scope of the PoC.

-Three different mechanisms are provided to do this.
-The most common one will be to define application marker files.
-If any of these files are discovered on the class path then the archive that contains these files will be considered an application class.
-The most common of these marker files will be `META-INF/beans.xml`.

-There are two different configuration based approaches both of them configured in `shamrock-build.yaml`.

-*   `index-dependencies`
-    This key must contain a list of maven artifacts, in either group:artifact or group:artifact:classifier format.
-If an artifact is listed under this key it will be indexed.
-Note that this should not be used for artifacts that are part of the current project, as when running from an IDE it is not possible to reliably determine the artifactId.
-In this case you should use the `index-jar` method.

-    An example of this index config is:

-    ```
-    index-dependencies:
-         - "io.smallrye:smallrye-health"

-    ```

-*   `index-jar`
-    If this key is present and set to `true` then the contents of this jar will be indexed.